Security

 1. Update your devices regularly

 Installing software updates sent from the developers may be boring, but those updates are just what you need to stay safe online.
-The updates contain patches for any security vulnerabilities detected on your OS or apps.
+The updates contain patches for security vulnerabilities detected on your OS or apps.
 Otherwise, hackers will use your old-dated software vulnerabilities as backdoors to your system.

 Similarly, ensure that every software you download is up-to-date.
 If you must change your software settings to allow automatic update installation every time.